Part 1: Aiming For Euphoria With ALA Chelation

 2. Online Forums

-- Cutler comments on a private Facebook Group and the community is actively moderated by people who use the protocol.
+- Cutler used to comment on a private Facebook Group and the community is actively moderated by people who use the protocol.
 It is difficult to search the FB page for info and a lot of newbies who have not read Cutler’s book ask basic questions there.
-There are a few moderators who interacted quite a bit with Cutler and work hard to maintain his legacy as best they can.
+There are a a handful of moderators who interacted quite a bit with Cutler and work hard to maintain his legacy as best they can.
+They are extremely strict and might I say a few are quite rude in their attempt to be ACC purists.

 - Prior to Facebook, Cutler posted in the Yahoo Group Frequent Dose Chelation & Adult Metal Chelation.
-Both groups are still active and there is one specific moderator who knows a lot of history and Cutler-isms.
+Both groups were still active at the time I wrote this post but Yahoo Groups changed.
+(There was one specific moderator who knew a lot of history and Cutler-isms.
 Grateful for his input!
+I believe he is now a moderator on the Facebook Group)

 - Onibasu Forum is the forum that preceded the Yahoo Groups.
 It is read only but has a lot of Cutler’s original answers to questions about his protocol.
-(I actually prefer using this resource to hear words directly from the source since his passing.)
+(I actually prefer using this resource to hear words directly from the source.)

 3. Service Providers

-- There is a nurse in Seattle who works with client’s chelating using the protocol.
-She will work with patient’s over the phone, but was booked several months out when I called.
+- There is a nurse who live in Seattle and worked with client’s chelating using the protocol. will work with patient’s over the phone, but was booked several months out when I called.
 In lieu of postponing chelation, I learned as much as I could from Cutler’s book and online resources.
 I was comfortable moving forward with a trial week knowing that I could stop future rounds and meet with the nurse.
 One person online even shared that it is more cost-effective to do a trial first so I could share those notes with the nurse.
 Good tip!

 - Update: Nurse Julie is semi-retired in Arizona and may stop taking patients in the near future.
-Her rates may be on the higher-end for some, but I found her to be very well-versed in health from a holistic perspective, not just chelation.
+Her rates may be on the higher-end for some.
+I did not end up working with her for chelation but I found her to be kind and well-versed in health from a holistic perspective.

 A Few Notes On DMPS & DMSA